westerndigitalcorporation/zonedstorage.io/docs/applications/zenfs.md

 #### List files within a ZenFS file system

-Once formatted, *RocksDB* manages it files through *ZenFS*.
-To list the files present, use the following command:
+After the zoned block device has been formatted, *RocksDB* manages its files through *ZenFS*.
+To list the files present on the zoned block device, use the following command:

 ```plaintext
 zenfs list --zbd=nvme0n1 --path=rocksdbtest/dbbench